I swung a kettlebell ten thousand times during the course of a few weeks. It’s awful, I wanted to quit, and here’s why I’d do it again.

 Ten thousand swings is a frightening number.
 Don’t think about it – break it down into five hundred per day, hundred per round, and ten per group.
 Then do one swing, and another, and another.
 Focus only on what’s immediately in front of you and you’ll be fine.

 If you feel like giving up, at least finish the next group.
 Then maybe the next and so on.

 Visualize your progress

-One session is just like the other, so it can be hard not seeing any variation and mistaking that for lack of progress.
-I use spreadsheets to visualize getting closer to the end but if you're less of a nerd you could also draw twenty boxes on a paper and cross one out each time you complete a workout.
+Ever session is the same, which makes it hard to see any variation and you might mistake that for a lack of progress.
+I use spreadsheets to visualize getting closer to the end but if you’re less of a nerd you could also draw twenty boxes on a paper and cross one out each time you complete a workout.